Robertxdd/Robertxdd/README.md

 - Contributed to implementation, debugging, testing, and documentation

 ### FIRST Tech Challenge Robotics
+Archived high school robotics project using Java and the FTC SDK.

 - **3rd Place Innovation Award (Romania)**
-- Developed tele-operated control systems and autonomous robot behavior
+- Worked mainly on tele-operated control and autonomous robot behavior
-- Programmed robot functionality using Java, sensors, and motors
+- Programmed motors, servos, and control logic for competition tasks
-- Worked on control logic, system integration, and technical documentation
+- Kept as evidence of early robotics and engineering experience

 ## Contact
 robert820404@gmail.com